Home School Link Worker

 For useful websites and information to support you - click here

-Hello, my name is Paula Waspe and I am the Home School Link Worker at Three Rivers Academy.
+Paula Waspe and Susan Adams are the Home School Link Workers here at Three Rivers Academy.

-During term time I work in partnership with parents/carers, schools and other agencies to support families, aiming to reduce current stressful situations and prevent future difficulties.
+During term time we work in partnership with parents/carers, schools and other agencies to support families, aiming to reduce current stressful situations and prevent future difficulties.

 The role of a Home School Link Worker (HSLW) includes: